Derhgaon, Nawada: Demographics

-Derhgaon is a Medium village located in Kashi Chak Block of Nawada district, Bihar with total 905 families residing.
+Derhgaon is a village located in Kashi Chak Block of Nawada district, Bihar with total 905 families residing.
 The Derhgaon village has population of 6140 of which 3245 are males while 2895 are females as per Population Census 2011.

 In Derhgaon village population of children with age 0-6 is 1063 which makes up 17.31% of total population of village.
 Average Sex Ratio of Derhgaon village is 892 which is lower than Bihar state average of 918.
 Child Sex Ratio for the Derhgaon as per census is 915, lower than Bihar average of 935.

 Caste

 Schedule Caste (SC) constitutes 19.46% while Schedule Tribe (ST) were 0.05% of total population in Derhgaon village.

 The predominant religion in the region is Hinduism, while in Nayadih, the Chaurasia community are among the largest in the community.

 Derhgaon comes under Khakhari panchayat, where large population belongs to Bhumihar community.

 There is Kurmi (Mahato), Kushwaha community also in majority in population.